-This is a lotion that is thinner than a cream but has nice glide like oil.
+Foster(10) is a lotion that is thinner than a cream but has a nice glide like oil.
 Thanks to its unique combination of lubricants this one can be used for all types of massage by varying how much you apply.

 For oils Foster(10) contains argan oil, shea butter, aloe, glycerin, and stearyl alcohol.
 Lastly, dimethicone, a silicone, gives it that extra slip that sets it apart from other lotions.
 Silicones create a seal over the skin holding moisture and oils, but it can sometimes feel like it needs to be washed off.